IHE/ITI.MHDS/input/pagecontent/volume-1.md

 The diagram has groupings with actions of a

 1. Patient Identity ([PMIR](https://profiles.ihe.net/ITI/TF/Volume1/ch-49.html) feed): representing new knowledge about the Patient at the source.
-Deeper details on this interaction can be found in the [PMIR](https://profiles.ihe.net/ITI/TF/Volume1/ch-49.html) Profile
+Deeper details on this interaction can be found in the [PMIR](https://profiles.ihe.net/ITI/TF/Volume1/ch-49.html) Profile.
   - This diagram does not show the [PMIR](https://profiles.ihe.net/ITI/TF/Volume1/ch-49.html) feed out to all the community participants, but this is enabled by [PMIR](https://profiles.ihe.net/ITI/TF/Volume1/ch-49.html), where all the community participants can subscribe to the [PMIR](https://profiles.ihe.net/ITI/TF/Volume1/ch-49.html) manager for feed.
 2. Publication of new Documents to represent a case where new data need to be published.
   - The PDQm is used to get the golden patient identifier for use in the [Document Registry](#150111-document-registry).
   - The Provide transaction includes a List, DocumentReference, and the Binary resource containing the document.
-Get consent to disclose documents
+Get consent to disclose documents.
-3. Get consent to disclose documents
+3. Get consent to disclose documents.
   - There is no standard protocol, this functionality would be provided by the Consent Manager.
 It might by a User Interface or some undefined transaction.
 The consent must be legally obtained according to local regulations and user experience expectations.
-4. Discover Patient Master Identity and data (MHD)
+4. Discover Patient Master Identity and data (MHD).
   - This portion starts with the patient visiting the Consumer.
 Thus there is a potential for a [PMIR](https://profiles.ihe.net/ITI/TF/Volume1/ch-49.html) feed updating the [PMIR](https://profiles.ihe.net/ITI/TF/Volume1/ch-49.html) manager.
 Not all visits will result in a feed.
   - Given that the Consumer wants to discover documents, it will first use PDQm to get the proper identity for the community.
 As indicated above other methods are available other than PDQm.
-  - The Consumer must get a security token from the Consent Manager that is part of the [Document Registry](#150111-document-registry) using the Consent Manager Option
+  - The Consumer must get a security token from the Consent Manager that is part of the [Document Registry](#150111-document-registry) using the Consent Manager Option.
-  - The Recipient queries the Registry to find appropriate entries, and selects the one of interest
+  - The Recipient queries the Registry to find appropriate entries, and selects the one of interest.
-  - The Recipient will GET the document given the DocumentReference.content.attachment.url
+  - The Recipient will GET the document given the DocumentReference.content.attachment.url.

 <div>
 {%include MHDS_controlled_exchange.svg%}